Shahrdad Rohani: Early life

-He was born in 1954 in Rasht, Iran.
+He was born in 1954 in Tehran, Iran.
 His father, Reza Rohani, was an accomplished musician and as a result, Shahrdad and all of his brothers including Anoushiravan Rohani and Ardeshir Rohani followed in their father's footsteps.
 He began playing the piano at age 6, like many of his other brothers.
 As a child, he was a student to a well-known Persian violinist, Ebrahim Rouhifar.
 At age 10 he attended the Persian National Music Conservatory of Tehran.
 By 1975, he was studying Composition and Orchestra Conducting at the University of Music and Performing Arts Vienna.
 In 1984, Rohani moved to Los Angeles.

 Musical career

 From 1987 until 1991, Rohani served as the music director and conductor of the Committee on the Arts (COTA) symphony orchestra in Los Angeles.
-He has appeared as a guest conductor with a number of prestigious orchestras including London's Royal Philharmonic Orchestra, Minnesota Orchestra, Colorado Symphony Orchestra, San Diego Symphony, Indianapolis Symphony Orchestra, New Jersey Symphony, Zagreb Philharmonic Orchestra, the American Youth Philharmonic Orchestras and many others.
+He has appeared as a guest conductor with several prestigious orchestras, including London's Royal Philharmonic Orchestra, Minnesota Orchestra, Colorado Symphony Orchestra, San Diego Symphony, Indianapolis Symphony Orchestra, New Jersey Symphony, Zagreb Philharmonic Orchestra, the American Youth Philharmonic Orchestras and many others.

-Rohani arranged and conducted a sixty piece orchestra to supplement Yanni's keyboard compositions during the Yanni Live at the Acropolis concert in 1993 - an open-air concert with the London Royal Philharmonic Concert Orchestra on the Acropolis, Athens, Greece.
-Rohani also played the violin on all but two of the tracks during this concert.
-Yanni Live at the Acropolis was acclaimed by both critics and audience and became the most widely viewed program ever shown on Public Television in United States and is the second best-selling music video of all time.
+Rohani arranged and conducted a sixty-piece orchestra to supplement Yanni's keyboard compositions during the Yanni Live at the Acropolis concert in 1993 – an open-air concert with the London Royal Philharmonic Concert Orchestra on the Acropolis, Athens, Greece.
+Yanni Live at the Acropolis was acclaimed by both critics and audiences and became the most widely viewed program ever shown on Public Television in the United States and is the second best-selling music video of all time.

 In 1994, he became a US citizen.

 Rohani was commissioned in 1998 by the government of Thailand and the committee of the 13th Asian Games to compose and conduct the music for opening ceremonies.
 The composition became the most popular song of the Asian Games.